mvpratt/fundhub/README.md

 ## INTERFACE

-A simple web interface allows users to do the following:
+A simple web interface allows users to browse active projects, create their own project, and dontribute to a project

-* Browse active Projects
-* Create their own Project
+#### Guidelines
+* Deadline and duration are in units of  seconds
+* Project states are as follows: (0 - created, 1 - fully funded, 2 - paid out)
-* Contribute to a Project
+* This demonstation Dapp is limited to a maximum of 3 projects and 3 users.
+* Whenever you take an action such as create, payout or refund, make sure that the desired user is selected

 ## AUTOMATED TESTS